Mother and the Addicts: Musical style

 The band's sound includes elements of "white funk", disco, krautrock and pub rock, and has seen them compared to the likes of Franz Ferdinand, Dr. Feelgood, The Violent Femmes, and Roxy Music, while Mother's songwriting and singing have been compared to Mark E. Smith and Jarvis Cocker.

 Break up

 On 17 July 2008, the band announced on their website that they had disbanded.
 The following message was posted: "A quiet front has existed for some time now but the group have now disbanded, da da for now.
 Who knows what tomorrow might bring?"

 Guitarist Douglas Morland has gigged with Glasgow-based Big Ned and with The Leather Corridor.
 In September 2009 he released a solo 10" EP on the Glasgow label Optimo Music as Older Lover and contiunes to record music under that moniker.
 Former Mother Sam Smith works as a producer and engineer, with projects including Alasdair Roberts's 2009 album Spoils for Drag City and Remember Remember's debut album for Rock Action.
 He is one of the directors of The Green Door Studio.

-Ian Cronan and Peter Vallely formed and are running Glasgow Badges, a company which produces button badges and screen printed clothing.